Zildj1an/Zildj1an_OS/README.md

 ## Note

-This project has to be stalled for a while do to my lack of free-time.
+This project has to be stalled for a while due to our lack of free-time.
 But please, feel free to collaborate, it will be reviewed at some point! <3

 ## Contributors
 * Carlos Bilbao.